Sintra and Cascais make the perfect day trip from Lisbon for independent travellers.

 By public transport

 Take the suburban train from Lisbon’s Rossio station to Sintra (details here).
 From Sintra station, take bus #403 operated by Scotturb that goes to Cascais, stopping at Cabo da Roca.
 Unfortunately, it doesn’t go through Guincho.
 The bus runs every hour or so.
+The MOV+ (similar to the Zapping for Lisbon) can be loaded on an empty Viva Viagem card.
 Fares and timetables: www.scotturb.com

 Once in Cascais, take the train back to Lisbon, but this time you’ll go to the Cais do Sodré station, instead of the Rossio station (details here).